kamilk91/CSharp-Bitclude-API-Manager/README.md

 C# API connector to market bitclude, allows you placing, seeing, and managing offers.

 Library is PLUGandPLAY.
-Just provice your data, and go!
+Just provide your data, and go!
 ## Requirements

 * Newtonsoft.JSON